cjdbarlow/bedside-notebook/management/airway/extubation.md

 > * In all peri-extubation airway problems, rapid supplemental oxygen administration is beneficial

-Emergence is associateed with more airway problems than induction.
+Emergence is associated with more airway problems than induction.

 ##Planning Extubation
 Assessing for extubation requires: